p3i0t/SimCLR-CIFAR10/README.md

 # Self-Supervised Learning on CIFAR-10
-This repo contains implementations of [SimCLR](https://arxiv.org/abs/2002.05709), [MoCo version 2](https://arxiv.org/abs/2003.04297) (the improved version of the original MoCo with tricks borrowed from SimCLR)  and experimental results on CIFAR10.
+This repo contains implementations of [SimCLR](https://arxiv.org/abs/2002.05709), [MoCo version 2](https://arxiv.org/abs/2003.04297) (the improved version of MoCo) and experimental results on CIFAR10.
+This repo aims to facilitate the fast proof-of-concept and research based on these two self-supervised learning frameworks.
+Thus I try to keep it clean and minimal, and avoid over-engineering.
 All experiments could be run on only 1 single GPU (1080Ti).
 After 1000 training epochs, we could get 9x.xx% test accuracy with SimCLR, and 9x.xx% with MoCo v2.

 ## Dependencies